Also on Curse Forge!: https://www.curseforge.com/minecraft/mc-mods/aquatic-craft

 This mod adds an expansive, fleshed-out aquatic dimension with unique biomes, challenging bosses, lengthy series of progression, and overall difficulty curve extending far beyond the scope of vanilla.
 It's designed to be playable from scratch - with everything you need being obtainable within the dimension - and it can be quickly accessed depending on the player's luck finding a heart of the sea.

 Like many of us, before Minecraft's Aquatic Update was released, I felt that Minecraft oceans could use an overhaul.
 Ideas that I initially had back in 2014 slowly built up over time, and after discovering MCreator I tried to begin working on this mod in 2016.
 Some things fell through, however; I felt like I didn't have enough to work with, and I later abandoned the project.

 I came back to it in early 2020 and thought I'd give it another shot.
 After a lot of brainstorming- and inspiration from the Aquatic Update itself, I felt like I was finally prepared.
-And now, after almost two years of on-and-off development, I present Aquatic Craft!
+And now, two and a half years of on-and-off development, I present Aquatic Craft!

-This mod mainly* consists of one new dimension, which itself contains:
+This mod consists of two new dimensions, which themselves contain:

 - A sea level of y=128,

 - 90+ blocks - including stairs, slabs, and walls for 3 different stone variants,

 - 300+ items - including 90 status effect fish (counting both raw and cooked),